 With a bit of flexibility on your end, you can score a 4-6 berth campervan for $1 a day!
 In our opinion, it is definitely something to consider when you’re wondering how much does it cost to go to Australia.

-According to Savings Guide, Australia Tuesday and Wednesday are the most affordable days to fill up on gas.
-So hit the gas station mid-week, and try to avoid filling up on Sunday and Monday when gas prices tend to peak.
+According to the Savings Guide, Australia Tuesday and Wednesday are the most affordable days to fill up on gas.
+So hit the gas station mid-week, and try to avoid filling up on Sunday and Monday when gas average price tends to peak.

-It also never hurts to save receipts from some of Australia biggest brand name stores like Big W, Woolworths, and Aldi which sometimes have gas saving coupons on their receipts.
+It also never hurts to save receipts from some of Australia’s biggest brand-name stores like Big W, Woolworths, and Aldi, which sometimes have gas-saving coupons on their receipts.

 The other affordable way to get around Australia is by bus.
 There are two major bus companies offering routes all across Australia: Greyhound Australia and Oz Experience.